awslabs/aws-sdk-rust/AWS_SERVICES_SUPPORTED.md

 The alpha SDK for Rust currently supports the checked services below.
 If you want to see a particular service added, please add your "+1" to the GitHub issue corresponding to the service.
 If the Issue doesn't exist yet, feel free to create one!
 This will help us prioritize adding new services to the SDK.

+## Tier 1 Supported
+These services have been tested and include usage examples

 - [x] Amazon API Gateway
 - [x] Amazon Dynamodb
 - [x] Amazon Kinesis